MohamedAmineDHIAB/Image-Text-Matching_using_CNN-Doc2Vec-TFIDF/README.md

 # Image-Text-Matching_using_CNN-Doc2Vec
-#### &#x1F535; This REPO is for finding a solution to an Image-Text matching problem for german articles, using embeddings from CNN (VGG19, ResNet152V2, DenseNet201) and gensim Doc2Vec for english translated articles titles as well as TF-IDF features for german articles texts limited to 255 chars.
+#### &#x1F535; This REPO is for finding a solution to an Image-Text matching problem for german articles, using embeddings from CNN layers (VGG19) and gensim Doc2Vec for english translated articles titles as well as TF-IDF features for german articles texts limited to 255 chars.

 ## Requirements :